 Living donation can happen as soon as a donor is found, approved and ready to donate.
 Getting a liver donation quickly is important for many people who are waiting for a liver transplant.
 Living with liver disease is very difficult and livers from a deceased donor are given to the sickest patients waiting.
-Almost 14,000 people are waiting.
 Getting a liver from a living donor allows patients to get a liver before having to become so ill.
 Other reasons why a living liver donation is better are:

 The recipient will get transplanted sooner and won’t become sicker while they are waiting for a deceased donor liver.

 Living liver transplants are scheduled which makes recovery easier.